biocypher/biochatter/README.md

 - `streamlit`: support for streamlit UI functions (used in ChatGSE)
 - `podcast`: support for podcast text-to-speech

+## Usage

+As an interim documentation until we have a proper one, check out the [Wiki](https://github.com/biocypher/biochatter/wiki) for some usage examples.

 # More information about LLMs

 Check out [this repository](https://github.com/csbl-br/awesome-compbio-chatgpt)